webdevmajstry/001-zero-waste/README.md

 After the dependencies are installed, you're ready to start the development server using `yarn dev` or other scripts listed below.

+### Backend

+This repository's backend is mocked using [Mock Service Worker](https://msw.io/).
+Refer to the MSW's documentation in order to learn how to mock new backend features.

 ## Scripts

 ### `yarn dev`